AbhishekDamsam/search-api/README.md

     * records will be an array of objects or blank array.

 ## Validation of input request payload
 * The input startDate and endDate must follow YYYY-MM-DD format for successful querying database.
+Also startDate must not be greater than endDate.
 * minCount and maxCount should be greater than 0 and both are mandatory.
 * Validation messages are easily understandable.